aleksifuna/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty- deletes the file betty in my_first_directory folder rm -r /tmp/my_first_directory- deletes the directory /tmp/my_first_directory cd --changes the working directory to the previous one
+rm /tmp/my_first_directory/betty- deletes the file betty in my_first_directory folder rm -r /tmp/my_first_directory- deletes the directory /tmp/my_first_directory cd --changes the working directory to the previous one ls -la . .. /boot- lidtd sll files in the current directory and the parent of the working directory and the /boot directory in long format including hidden ones